What is Quality?

 A Quality Assurance and Improvement Program comprises a comprehensive quality program that generally incorporates the following:

-- A documented Quality Assurance and Improvement Program covering all aspects of the Internal Audit function.
+- A documented Quality Assurance and Improvement Program covering all aspects of Internal Audit function.

 Internal Assessments – Ongoing